RedefiningReality/Proxmox-Remote-Management/README.md

 # Proxmox and pfSense Remote Management
-Manage users in bulk, create templates from virtual machines, clone environments (groups of virtual machines) for a set of users, revert environments, and destroy environments
+Manage users, create templates from virtual machines, clone environments (groups of virtual machines) for a set of users, revert environments, and destroy environments
 - The Python scripts in the [scripts](scripts/) folder, which can be run as ***commands***, interact with the Proxmox API and pfSense command line to perform these changes.
 They all have comprehensive help text.
 - The PHP pages in the [web](web/) directory provide a ***web interface*** where, based on the configurations you specify, users can:
   - manage their access to Proxmox